 Are you traveling abroad by car?
-If so, you might need a green card.
+If so, you might need a greed card or an international insurance card.
 This confirms that you have liability insurance for your car.

 When you’re involved in an accident while driving abroad.
 The green card confirms that you have liability insurance for your car.
-It isn’t needed in the countries bordering Switzerland, which have signed up to the license plate agreement.
+It isn’t needed in countries bordering Switzerland which have signed up to the license plate agreement.
 Nevertheless, we recommend keeping a green card in your car.

 License plate agreement: In countries that have signed up to the agreement, a car’s license plate is recognized as proof that it’s covered by liability insurance.